 Electronic submission through the Council Awards Application System is required.
+Hard copies of any part of the nomination cannot be accepted.
 Application file should contain the following documents in PDF format (Hard copies of any part of the application cannot be accepted):

 - A copy of the unpublished abstract that has been submitted for presentation in accordance with AHA/ASA rules and regulations for submitting abstracts to the International Stroke Conference.
 The candidate should be the first and presenting author on the abstract.

-- Original letter on electronic letterhead, signed by the candidate's supervisor or an appropriate institutional officer, simply indicating the applicant’s status as a student, postdoctoral fellow, or faculty within four years of appointment.
-No additional references are required.
+- Original letter on electronic letterhead, signed by the candidate's supervisor or an appropriate institutional officer, indicating the applicant’s status as:

-Application will be judged based on the scientific ranking of the candidate's abstract and how it ranks against other applicants.
+Application will be judged based on the scientific ranking of the candidate's abstract and how it ranks against other applicants, the candidate’s statement, and CV.
 Abstract presenters for ISC will be notified by October.
 Applicants for this award should submit their applications before presenter notifications are received.
 However, only those who have abstracts accepted for presentation will ultimately be eligible to receive a travel grant.